tong/three.hx/README.md

 **animate**

-Another block of code that will not work automaticly
+Another block of code that will not work automatically

 ```js